 RENTAL ASSISTANCE DEMONSTRATION (RAD) PARTICIPATION

-N/A

-ii.
+- N/A - ii.
 Has the MTW PHA submitted a RAD Significant Amendment in the appendix?
-A RAD Significant Amendment should only be included if it is a new or amended version that requires iii.
-If the MTW PHA has provided a RAD Significant Amendment in the appendix, please state whether it is the first RAD Significant Amendment submitted or describe any proposed changes from the prior RAD Significant Amendment?
+A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval.

-HUD approval.

 No